WSDOT/PGSuper/Documentation/Common/TechnicalGuide/UHPC.md

 > **USE THESE EXPERIMENTAL FEATURES WITH EXTREME CAUTION**

 ## General Concrete Properties
-UHPC is generally treated as if it were Normal concrete.
-Concrete parameters are used in the AASHTO equations as if the concrete was modeled as normal weight.
+Concrete parameters are used in the AASHTO equations as if the UHPC concrete was modeled as normal weight concrete.
 You may want to adjust any or all of the following parameters, and possibly others, to modify how the AASHTO equations are evaluated.

 Equation | Property | Possible Modification
 -------------|------------------------|-------------------